will127534/RaspberryPiAtomicNixieClock/RPI_Code/README.md

 # Raspberry Pi Code

-The code here is more intended to document the communication with the FPGA and SA.3xm Atomic Clock.
+The code is intended to document the communication with the FPGA and SA.3xm Atomic Clock.

 ## Setup